Ready for pregnancy?

 Some infections, such as rubella (German measles), can harm your baby if you catch them during pregnancy.
 The Measles, Mumps and Rubella vaccine (MMR) will protect you and your baby.
 If you have not been vaccinated or are unsure whether you have been vaccinated, call your GP to see whether they have a record.
 If you have no record, of receiving them, make an appointment to get vaccinated.
-Click here for more information about Rubella and the MMR vaccination.
+For more information about Rubella and the MMR vaccination visit the NHS website.

 - Learn more about breastfeeding

 The NHS Website advises that it is never too early to start thinking about how you're going to feed your baby.
 But you do not have to make up your mind until your baby is born.